 AdvaMed is one of the primary voluntary U.S. trade associations for medical device manufacturers.
 This association has established guidelines and protocols for medical device manufacturers in their relationships with healthcare professionals on matters, including research and development, product training and education, grants and charitable contributions, support of third-party educational conferences, and consulting arrangements.
 Adoption of the AdvaMed Code by a medical device manufacturer is voluntary, and while the OIG and other federal and state healthcare regulatory agencies encourage its adoption, they do not view adoption of the AdvaMed Code as proof of compliance with applicable laws.
-Axogen has incorporated the principles of the AdvaMed Code in its standard operating procedures, sales force training programs, and relationships with doctors.
-Key to the underlying principles of the AdvaMed Code is the need to focus the relationships between manufacturers and healthcare professionals on matters of training, education and scientific research, and limit payments between manufacturers and healthcare professionals to fair market value for legitimate services provided and payment of modest meal, travel and other expenses for a healthcare professional under limited circumstances.
+Key to the underlying principles of the AdvaMed Code is the need to focus the relationships between manufacturers and healthcare professionals on matters of training, education and scientific research, and limit payments between manufacturers and healthcare professionals to fair market value for legitimate services provided and payment of modest meal, travel, and other expenses for a healthcare professional under limited circumstances.
 Axogen has incorporated these principles into its relationships with healthcare professionals under its consulting agreements, payment of travel and lodging expenses, research and educational grant procedures and sponsorship of third-party conferences.
 In addition, Axogen has conducted and will continue to conduct training sessions on these principles.
 Finally, the Sunshine Act, as defined below, imposes additional reporting and disclosure requirements on Axogen for any "transfer of value" made or distributed to physicians and teaching hospitals, as well as reporting of certain physician ownership interests.
-Axogen cannot provide any assurance that regulatory or enforcement authorities will view its relationships with physicians or p
+Axogen cannot provide any assurance that regulatory or enforcement authorities will view its relationships with physicians or policies as being in compliance with applicable regulations and laws.

-Regulation Outside of the United States
+Regulation Outside of the U.S.

 Distribution and sales of medical products outside of the U.S. are subject to foreign governmental regulations that vary substantially from country to country.
-The time required to obtain certification or approval by a foreign country may be longer or shorter than that required for FDA clearance or approval and the requirements may be different.